In this article you’re going to learn about leopard gecko habitats and everything you need to do to setup their enclosure.

 Solid lids will also keep the humidity levels up which leopard geckos really don’t need.
 I’m not a fan of glass or plastic covers.
 Just make sure you do get a lid because from my personal experience finding a leopard gecko once it escapes isn’t fun.
 Speedy has escaped 3 times and it always takes a while to get her back.

 You need to give your leos some room to move around.
 Also be very clear that you know what you are doing if you decide to have more than 1 gecko.
 They are quite happy on their own in one tank.
 So don’t think you have to give them a friend to hang out with.
-This could be a really bad idea – as 2 males will generally not get on at all, so you should never put more than 1 male in a tank.
+This could even be a really bad idea – as 2 males will generally not get on at all, so you should never put more than 1 male in the same tank.
 You can have a male and female, but learn about breeding first.
 More than one female is usually OK.

 - 1 Gecko – 10 Gallon